luizrosalba/js_free_code_camp/BasicJavaScript.md

 }

+### parseInt ,
-### parseInt em outras bases The parseInt() function parses a string and returns an integer.
+Em outras bases The parseInt() function parses a string and returns an integer.
 It takes a second argument for the radix, which specifies the base of the number in the string.
 The radix can be an integer between 2 and 36.

 function convertToInteger(str,radix) {
   return parseInt(str,radix);